Accessity, formerly Accion Serving Southern California Frequently Asked Questions

 Below are some commonly asked questions about Accessity’s small business loan program.
 If you don’t see the answer to your question below, feel free to send us a note or give us a call through our contact page.

 Accessity main office is in the Joe and Vi Jacobs Center in San Diego, California, with regional offices located in partner locations in the Inland Empire and Imperial Valley.
-We currently provide business loans throughout Imperial, Riverside, San Bernardino, and San Diego counties.
+We currently provide business loans throughout Los Angeles, Orange, Imperial, Riverside, San Bernardino, and San Diego counties.
 We have representatives in all service areas.
-We require the applicant and the business to be located in the areas of service.

 Accessity is open for business and never ceased operations during the COVID-19 pandemic.
 Our offices are not open for in-person services currently, and our staff is working remotely, but we are available via phone, email, and text.
 Our main office number is 619-795-7250.